AdobeDocs/campaign-standard.en/help/administration/using/about-administrating-adobe-campaign.md

 snippet: y
 ---

-# About Administrating Adobe Campaign{#about-administrating-adobe-campaign}
+# Get started with Campaign Standard administration {#about-administrating-adobe-campaign}

 As a cloud-based solution, Adobe Campaign offers administrators different ways to configure the application.
 Though the infrastructure configuration is performed by Adobe, functional administrators can: